Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 \subsection{Results}

 We implement and test these ideas using an open chain with the Floquet operator defined by a brickwork circuit (see Sec.~\ref{subsec:Models}).
-Our fastest method (see Sec.~\ref{G4fit}) for determining the Lagrange multipliers $G_4(X,Y,\theta)$ is effective if the probability distribution of $M_X(abcd)$ is well-approximated by a Gaussian, which is the case for the model studied provided the subsystem sizes $L(X)$ and $L(\overline{X})$ are not too small.
+If non-zero Lagrange multipliers $G_4(X,Y,\theta)$ were included for all choices of subsystem $X$ and $Y$, their number would be unreasonably large, both as a matter of principle and in practice (there are $2^L$ different subsystems in total).
+Since our models have nearest-neighbour interactions, it seems natural to organise subsystems according to the number of cuts necessary to separate them from the full system.
+For the majority of our work we include non-zero Lagrange multipliers only for subsystems that can be obtained from a full system under open boundary conditions by means of a single spatial cut.
+We discuss alternative choices of the sets of subsystems $X$ and $Y$ for which the Lagrange multipliers $G_4(X,Y,\theta)$ are non-zero in Sec.~\ref{sec:probfunction} and Appendix \ref{sec:doublecut}.
+As an additional restriction on the choice of non-zero Lagrange multipliers, our fastest method (see Sec.~\ref{G4fit}) for determining their values is effective if the probability distribution of $M_X(abcd)$ is well-approximated by a Gaussian, which is the case for the model studied provided the subsystem sizes $L(X)$ and $L(\overline{X})$ are not too small.
 In order to satisfy this requirement, and in order to limit the total number of Lagrange multipliers under consideration, we include $G_4(X,Y,\theta)$ for all $L-5$ subsystems $X$ with $L(X)>2$ that can be obtained from the full system by means of a single spatial cut, and similarly for $Y$.
 Taking account of symmetry under interchange of $X$ and $Y$, this gives $(L-5)(L-4)/2$ (i.e. 28 for the example studied of $L=12$) independent Lagrange multipliers.
 Using as input the values of $F_4(X,Y,\theta)$ for these subsystem choices from ED, we arrive at a final form for the JDF.

 We use Monte Carlo (MC) sampling of this distribution to compute the correlator [denoted by $F^{\rm MC}_4(X,Y,\theta)$] with two objectives.
 First, for the simplest choices of $X$ involving single spatial cuts (and similarly for $Y$), comparison with ED is a test of our Ansatz for the JDF and of our procedure to determine the Lagrange multipliers.
 Second, it is interesting to see whether this input alone is sufficient to capture correlations more generally.
 To probe this we compare ED and MC results for the correlator, making choices of $X$ (and also $Y$) that are defined by more than one spatial cut.
 This is a test of the extent to which the proposed JDF captures long-distance, low energy correlations in general.
 In particular, taking $X$ and $Y$ each to consist of a small number of sites acting as the support for a local observable, we test the implications of the JDF for the (operator-averaged) OTOC.